neams-th-coe/cardinal/doc/content/source/problems/OpenMCCellAverageProblem.md

   - [OpenMCTallyEditor](https://cardinal.cels.anl.gov/source/userobjects/OpenMCTallyEditor.html)
   - [OpenMCDomainFilterEditor](https://cardinal.cels.anl.gov/source/userobjects/OpenMCTallyEditor.html)

 These objects provide online control of tally and filter parameters, respectively.
-These objects can be used to interact with tallies and/or filters that are mapped in Cardinal as part of the `OpenMCCellAverageProblem` or are present in a `tallies.xml` file for the problem being run (unmapped tallies).
-These objects can be used to create tallies as well -- in this case the new objects will **not be mapped** to the mesh mirror.
+These objects can be used to interact with tallies and/or filters that present in a `tallies.xml` file for the problem being run.
+These objects can be used to create tallies as well.
+In either case, these objects do not interact with tallies mapped to the mesh mirror.

 ## Other Features